NekoFluff/go-youtube-notification-bot/README.md

 ### Set up environment variables / config vars

+Copy .env.example to .env and fill in the values.

 ```
 PORT=# port (only set if running on local machine for testing)